semuxproject/semux-core/docs/Block-Rewards.md

 Semux is a blockchain platform powered by 'Semux BFT' consensus algorithm.

-It's native cryptocurrency called **SEM**.
+Its native cryptocurrency is called **SEM**.

 SEM is a fundamental asset for operation of Semux platform, which thereby provides a public distributed ledger for transactions.
 SEM is used to pay for transaction fees and as a fuel for running decentralised apps.
 Another crucial use case for SEM is the consensus algorithm.
 SEM is used for voting on Validators who forge new blocks and verify the transactions.

 ### Block reward

-New SEM coins are created each time a validator forges a new block.
+New SEMs are created each time a validator forges a new block.

 Once maximum supply is reached, new SEM will no longer be created.